plule/vox-uristi/site/_pages/tips.md

 Even though it is possible to add light sources in MagicaVoxel, the best way to light a scene is always from the sun and sky, making interior rendering tricky.

-The best approach is almost always to export with the ceiling cut to expose the scene to direct light.
-In Vox Uristi, select a lower upper bound elevation to remove the ceiling, and export the scene again.
+The best approach is almost always to hide some upper Z-level to open the roof and let the sunlight in.
+In Magica Voxel, use the "Outline" panel on the right to control which Z-level is visible.

 ## Vertical Stretching